-The Jewish synagogues in Berlin are divided between the different congregations, just like everywhere else.
+The synagogues in Berlin are divided between the different congregations, just like everywhere else.
 We mapped them out for your convenience and added a short summery about them.
 Here you can find anything there is to know about Berlins Synagogues!

 Address: Tiferet Jisrael, Passauer Strasse 4